jwieditz/SphericalBranchAndBound/README.md

 # Spherical Branch And Bound Algorithms

-This projects includes an R package containing a branch and bound algorithm for computing Fréchet-$p$-means on the circle $\mathbb{S}^1$ and the 2-sphere $\mathbb{S}^2$.
+This projects includes an R package containing a branch and bound algorithm for computing Fréchet-p-means on the circle and the 2-sphere.
 Moreover, we provide a wrapper to easily extend these algorithms also to spheres of higher dimension.
 This wrapper demands as an input:

 * an initial triangulation SET of the sphere,
 * a procedure INIT which computes for a given spherical triangle its size, a lower and an upper bound of the Fréchet function on this triangle,